-2 Scope and criteria for examinations
+2. Scope and criteria for examinations

-2.1 First Year Examination - Examination in the compulsory educational element Programming, Systems Development, Technology and Business Understanding lead to suspension of any state education grant.
+2.1 First Year Examination - Examination in the compulsory educational element Programming, Systems Development, Technology and Business Understanding indicate a lack of academic activity and can lead to suspension of any state education grant.
 Decisions on the consequences of lack of participation are made by the student counsellor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment.